Harvey Keitel: Career

 Keitel studied under both Stella Adler and Lee Strasberg and at the HB Studio, eventually landing roles in some Off-Broadway productions.
 During this time, Keitel auditioned for filmmaker Martin Scorsese and gained a starring role as "J.R.", in Scorsese's first feature film, Who's That Knocking at My Door (1967).
 Since then, Scorsese and Keitel have worked together on several projects.
-Keitel had the starring role in Scorsese's Mean Streets, which also proved to be Robert De Niro's breakthrough film.
+Keitel had the starring role in Scorsese's Mean Streets (1973), which also proved to be Robert De Niro's breakthrough film.
 Keitel re-teamed with Scorsese for Alice Doesn't Live Here Anymore (1974), in which he had a villainous supporting role, and appeared with Robert De Niro again in Scorsese's Taxi Driver (1976), playing the role of Jodie Foster's character's pimp.
+Between those, he portrayed Bugsy Siegel in the 1974 TV movie Virginia Hill starring Dyan Cannon.

 In 1977 and 1978, Keitel starred in the directorial debuts of Paul Schrader (Blue Collar, co-starring Richard Pryor and Yaphet Kotto), Ridley Scott (The Duellists, co-starring Keith Carradine), and James Toback (Fingers, in which Keitel played a street hood with aspirations of being a pianist – a role Toback wrote for Robert De Niro to play).
-In 1979, he was cast as Captain Willard in Francis Ford Coppola's Apocalypse Now (1979).
+He was originally cast as Captain Willard in Francis Ford Coppola's Apocalypse Now (1979).
 Keitel was involved with the first week of principal photography in the Philippines.
 Coppola was not happy with Keitel's take on Willard, stating that the actor "found it difficult to play him as a passive onlooker".
 After viewing the first week's footage, Coppola replaced Keitel with a casting session favorite, Martin Sheen.

 Keitel continued to do work on both stage and screen in the 1980s, often in the stereotypical role of a thug.
 Keitel played a corrupt police officer in the 1983 thriller Copkiller (co-starring musician John Lydon), before taking a supporting role in the romantic drama Falling in Love (1984), starring Robert De Niro and Meryl Streep.
 Between 1985 and 1988, he was one of the busiest character actors around, appearing in 16 films and telefilms, including Brian De Palma's mobster comedy Wise Guys (1986), starring Danny DeVito and Joe Piscopo, and as Judas in Martin Scorsese's controversial The Last Temptation of Christ (1988).